bcgov/wps/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) License - see the LICENSE.md file for details

 ## Acknowledgments